Amazon Music Bestsellers and Deals

 10. I Don’t Know – MAY BLITZ (from the album "May Blitz" released July 1970 on Vertigo 6360 007)

-12. Handbags And Gladrags – ROD STEWART (on his debut album “An Old Raincoat Won’t Let You Down” released February 1970 in the UK on Vertigo VO 4)
+12. Handbags And Gladrags – ROD STEWART (From his UK Debut Album "An Old Raincoat Won't Let You Down" released February 1970 in the UK on Vertigo VO 4 - was released as "The Rod Stewart Album" in the USA in 1969 on Mercury Records SR 61237)

 13. Nothing At All – GENTLE GIANT (on the album "Gentle Giant" released November 1970 on Vertigo 6360 020.
 They went on to have a long career on both WWA Records and Chrysalis in the UK and remain highly collectable to this day)